 Motivating Customer Engagement

-So, how do you actually get your customers to engage with your website and give your business the reviews it desperately needs?
+So, how do you get your customers to engage with your website and give your business the desperately needed reviews?
 Moreover, how do you cultivate the feedback you want without boxing in your customers?
-In this article, we share a couple of tips on how you can cultivate organic and informative customer feedback.
+This article shares a couple of tips on how you can grow organic and informative customer feedback.

 Create a call-to-action

-One way that you can gain feedback from your customers is by clearly establishing an avenue of communication they can use to contact you.
-Including a call to action button on your website that prompts customers to reach out to you lets them know that you’re open to communication.
+One way you can gain feedback from your customers is by clearly establishing an avenue of communication to contact you.
+For example, including a call to action button on your website that prompts customers to reach out to you lets them know that you’re open to communication.
 Knowing that you are anticipating feedback from them can give your customers the confidence boost they need to initiate the conversation.

-Making the first move can be equally exciting and nerve-wracking, so it’s important to give your customers options for communicating with you.
-Phone calls are a great way to connect with your customers on a personal level, but this amount of intimacy can be off-putting for some individuals.
+Making the first move can be equally exciting and nerve-wracking, so it’s essential to give your customers options for communicating with you.
+Phone calls are a great way to connect with your customers personally, but this amount of intimacy can be off-putting for some individuals.
 Multiple-choice surveys are another common technique that businesses use to cultivate information from their customers.
 By limiting the number of choices your customers have, you take the pressure out of making decisions.

 Every platform for communication between business owners and customers has its advantages and drawbacks.
 Determining which options your customers prefer may take some trial and error, but the process will pay off in the long run.
 Ultimately, the more comfortable your customers are with their options for contacting you, the more likely they are to reach out.